system76/docs/content/setup-face-recognition.md

 Please refer to first party instructions [here](https://github.com/Boltgolt/howdy#installation).

 ### Configuring Howdy.
-During the configuration of <u>howdy>, you will be asked "What profile would you like to use?".
+During the configuration of Howdy, you will be asked "What profile would you like to use?".
 Eg:
 ```
 Preparing to unpack .../106-howdy_2.6.1_all.deb ...

-WARNING: Could not automatically find the right webcam, manual configuration after installation required

 Starting certainty auto config...

 After detection, Howdy knows how certain it is that the match is correct.
 How certain Howdy needs to be before authenticating you can be customized.